Daniel Gallemore

 Daniel Gallemore (born June 14, 1985) is an American professional mixed martial artist and boxer.
 A professional competitor since 2011, Gallemore has formerly competed for the Professional Fighters League, Titan FC, and Bellator MMA.

 Background

 Born and raised Eskridge, Kansas, Gallemore attended Mission Valley High School, and competed in wrestling and football.
 Gallemore began training in MMA after graduating high school to maintain and stay in shape.

 Mixed martial arts career

 Early career

 Gallemore compiled an amateur record of 12-3 and won the ISCF Amateur Championship before turning professional in 2011.

 Gallemore faced undefeated Augusto Sakai at Bellator 139 on June 26, 2015.

 Gallemore was scheduled to rematch Fredrick Brown on Bellator 150 on February 26, 2016, but Brown had to back out of the fight due to injury.

 Professional Fighters League

 Gallemore is scheduled to make his Professional Fighters League debut on November 2, 2017, in a heavyweight fight against Mike Kyle at PFL: Fight Night in Washington D.C.

-Boxing career

-Gallemore is also an undefeated professional boxer with a record of 5-0-0, with two wins coming by way of knockout.